ubccr/mokey/README.md

 $ chgrp mokey /etc/mokey/private/mokeyapp.keytab
 ```

-Edit mokey configuration file and set path to keytab file, optionally set
+Edit mokey configuration file and set path to keytab file.
+The values for
+`token_secret` and `csrf_secret` will be automatically generated for you if
+left blank.
+Set these secret values if you'd like sessions to persist after a restart.
-secrets and any other site specific config options:
+For other site specific config options [see here](https://github.com/ubccr/mokey/blob/main/mokey.toml.sample):

 ```
 $ vim /etc/mokey/mokey.toml